How to Remove a Menstrual Cup Safely with No Mess

 Tip: Once in the squatting position, try to bear down or push again.
 You should be able to feel the stem at this point.

 If squatting down or lifting your leg isn't helping, then feel free to change positions.
 One position I tried that definitely helped was laying down.
 You can lay either on your bed, or the floor, and bring your legs up to a stirrup position.
 Just like you're riding an imaginary horse upside down!
 Once in this position, try to push (like giving birth), until you feel the stem or the base of the cup.
 At this point, you might want to stand up and get vertical!

 Locate the Stem or Base

-Once you have located the stem with your finger, keep pushing down, until you can get two fingers around the base, wiggling it from side to side to help it move down.
+Once you have located the stem with your finger, keep pushing down.
+When you can get two fingers around the base, wiggle it from side to side to help it move down.

 Breaking the Seal